A strictly decreasing invariant for resolution of singularities in dimension two: Hironaka's characteristic polyhedron

 we eliminate the vertex $ v $ in the polyhedron, i.e., $ v \notin \poly fuz $.
 In fact, in \cite{HiroCharPoly} Lemma (3.10) it is shown that $ \poly fuz \subset \poly fuy $, $ v \notin \poly fuz $, and any vertex different from $ v $ is also a vertex of $ \poly fuz $.

 Suppose $ ( f ) $ and $ ( y ) $ are given.
 For the vertex preparation process we need to equip $ \IR^e_{\geq 0 } $ with a total order, e.g.~the one given by the lexicographical order of the entries of $ v = ( v_1 , \ldots , v_e ) \in \IR^e_{\geq 0} $.
 Let $ v \in \poly fuy $ be the minimal vertex of $ \poly fuy $ \wrt the chosen total order.
-First, we change $ (f) $ such that is normalized at $ v $.
-If $ v $ is still a vertex after this then we observe if $ v $ is solvable.
-In case it is solvable we eliminate it as described before and consider the minimal vertex of the resulting polyhedron.
+First, we change $ (f) $ such that \rot{it} is normalized at $ v $.
+If $ v $ is still a vertex after this then we \rot{follow the following procedure.} \rot{If $ v $ is solvable,} we eliminate it as described before and consider the minimal vertex of the resulting polyhedron.
 If $ v $ is not solvable, then we consider the next smallest vertex of the associated polyhedron and repeat the previous.

 Unfortunately, this process is not necessarily finite.
 For example, consider the hypersurface $ f = y^4 + y^2 + u_1^6 + u_2^5 $ over a field of characteristic two.
-The vertex $ v = (3,0) $ of $ \poly fuy $ is solvable since $ in_v(f) = (Y + U_1^3)^2 $, but if we replace $ y $ by $ z_1 := y + u_1^3 $ we obtain $ z_1^4 + z_1^2 + u_1^{12} + u_2^5 $ and the vertex $ (6,0) $ is also solvable.
+The vertex $ v = (3,0) $ of $ \poly fuy $ is solvable since $ in_v(f) = (Y + U_1^3)^2 $, but if we replace $ y $ by $ z_1 := y + u_1^3 $ we obtain $ z_1^4 + z_1^2 + u_1^{12} + u_2^5 $ and the vertex $ (6,0) $ is {also} solvable.
 Thus the process is not finite in general.

 Nevertheless the vertex preparation process yields elements $ (\widehat{f}, \widehat{y} ) $ in $ \widehat{R} $ such that $ (\widehat{f}, u, \widehat{y} ) $ is well-prepared.
 Then the proof of \cite{HiroCharPoly} Theorem (4.8) shows that the corresponding associated polyhedron coincides with the characteristic polyhedron of $ I $, i.e., $ \poly{\hf}{u}{\hy} = \cpoly {\ideal}u $.
 Further, $ ( \widehat f ) $ is a standard basis for $ I\widehat{R} $ by \cite{HiroCharPoly} Corollary (3.17.4). \end{Rk}